1. (37) Technical assistance specifically for online course development and online teaching is provided for faculty.

-Once each year, faculty members are invited to attend the two-day Faculty Institute in San Jose.
+Faculty members are also invited to attend a two-day Faculty Institute in San Jose -held annually.
 The School covers travel and lodging expenses associated with this event.
 The Institute focuses on technology and pedagogy topics associated with online teaching.
 Institute resources are made available in the faculty sites within the learning management system to facilitate access for those who did not attend the Institute.
-See the 2012 Faculty Institute program included in this document.

 Technology tools are demonstrated at the Institute, with the intent of promoting faculty interest and adoption.
 The Faculty Institute is also used to introduce recently deployed technologies and new systems to SLIS faculty.
 Examples include: